jose-dom/thruway_commuter_park_and_ride_lots_plotly_dashboard/readme.md

 Issue → Clients are looking to gain insight into the economic activity of the particular areas where public transportation is available and have a keen interest in the corresponding real estate markets.

-Task → Develop an implementation plan to on-board New York Park & Ride Facilities into Bloomberg’s databases and make it available to clients through a client-facing dashboard.
+Task → Develop an implementation plan to on-board New York Park & Ride Facilities into a database and make it available to clients through a client-facing dashboard.

 ## Project Architecture